Pierre-vh/Fox/doc/Coding Standard.md

 ## Style guidelines:

+// Note: theses are pretty rough.
+I'll have to rewrite them one day.

  * Function Names
   * Generally, try to name them with verb phrases, as they represent actions.
   * First letter should be lowercase, then use capital letters to separate works.
 (CamelCase)